-Even though I don’t feel well, it still surprises me that it hasn’t been a reason to binge.
+Even though I don’t feel well, it still surprises me that it hasn’t been a reason to overeat.
 The therapy worked well.
-Binging has ceased to be helpful, but as a result, I now feel more anxious and lonely.
+Overeating has ceased to be helpful, but as a result, I now feel more anxious and lonely.
 I will discuss it with my therapist in my upcoming evaluation session.
 The only thing is that I’m not sure how long I should wait to call.

 I want to sit it out, but that may also be part of my habit of isolating myself and doing it myself.
-On the other hand, I want to see if I can help myself without relapsing into binge eating.
+On the other hand, I want to see if I can help myself without relapsing into overeating.

 This may sound counterproductive to what this card signifies, but I am convinced that there must be an inspiration in this pool of greyness that I can use for myself and (in time) for others.
 I have found earlier that great desires come from inspiration and are input for what I want to manifest.